tashynw/tashynw/README.md

-- 👋 Hi, I’m Tashyn Wallace, a first year student studying Computer Science at the University of the West Indies.
+- 👋 Hi, I’m Tashyn Wallace, a student studying Computer Science at the University of the West Indies.
 - 👀 I’m interested in anything software related.
 I currently know the full MERN stack, basic C#, Java, Python, SQL and many other languages/frameworks.
 - 🌱 I’m currently developing more side projects. (after finals)
-- 💞️ Check out my projects in my repositories that I made within my first year of university.
+- 💞️ Check out my projects in my repositories.
 You can track my progress by analyzing the code.
 - 📫 You can email me at wallacetashyn@gmail.com and contact me on linkedin: https://www.linkedin.com/in/tashyn-wallace-695229228/ .
 Hackerrank account: https://www.hackerrank.com/wallacetashyn

 <!---